 Digital transformation and sustainable green supply chain management come hand in hand.
 Digital and data-driven solutions are the future of GSCM.
 By incorporating a digital and data-driven solution and framework, it allows businesses to plan, execute and review their green supply chain strategies with high transparency.

 The Topo Platform helps businesses ensure international standards and compliances are met through facilitating environmental and social audits at factories.
 Topo’s solutions help achieve full data transparency and traceability by connecting all stakeholders in your supply chain.
-Topo’s digital and mobile solutions allow various parties within the supply chain to record and collect data from, e.g. water and air testing in factories or chemical lab tests in a centralized data and analytics platform.
+Topo’s digital and mobile solutions allow various parties within the supply chain to collect, share and analyze data from, e.g. social or environmental factory audits, water testing, air testing, and chemical management in factories, track & trace of raw materials or chemical lab tests in a centralized platform.
 The data obtained can serve as a valuable asset to the company since they are now equipped with information the organization needs to make better decisions and develop more cost-efficient processes.
 It is also information that consumers are demanding, which can be utilized to build brand loyalty and identity.
 Our ability to cover the entire supply chain enables tracking and tracing of raw materials from source to finished good, reaching beyond your Tier 1 suppliers to Tier 2 or Tier 3 suppliers.

 With the help of alerts and reminders, clients can better oversee the progress of their supply chains and make time-sensitive decisions while drafting corrective action plans.
 After identifying potential risk with the help of Topo’s centralized data and analytics platform, clients can take preventive measures at early stages to mitigate the losses in advance.